cryostatio/cryostat-legacy/COMMANDS.md

 * #### `upload-recording`
     ###### usage
-    `upload-recording foo`
+    `upload-recording targetId foo url`
     ###### synopsis
-    Uploads the named recording to a jfr-datasource instance, which exposes the information contained within the recording to its associated Grafana instance.
+    Uploads the named recording from the specified target JVM to the specified jfr-datasource instance, which exposes the information contained within the recording to its associated Grafana instance.
 For information on setting environment variables to enable uploading, see README.md .
     ###### see also
     * [`dump`](#dump)
     * [`start`](#start)

 * #### `delete`
     ###### usage
-    `delete foo`
+    `delete targetId foo`
     ###### synopsis
     Deletes the named recording, removing it from the target JVM and freeing the buffer memory used.
 The recording will be stopped automatically if it